 • Note that the various Thai Consular posts have been interpreting the new rules and restrictions inconsistently.
 There remains some confusion between the official policy in Thailand and the interpretations of the consular posts.

-• POST-ARRIVAL: All travelers must present a completed T8 (“Airport of Thailand Application”) Form to the communicable disease control official upon entry.
+• All travelers must present a completed T8 (“Airport of Thailand Application”) Form to the communicable disease control official upon entry.

 • All travelers must observe a quarantine period as follows:

 - The quarantine period must be completed at an Alternative State Quarantine (ASQ) hotel/site, at the traveler’s own expense.
-Travelers who are subject to quarantine should contact the Ministry of Public Health for further information.
+Travelers who are subject to quarantine must contact the Ministry of Public Health for further information.

-- Under the scheme, travelers are subject to COVID-19 screening including a RT-PCR test upon arrival, and once they test negative, the traveler can go anywhere within Phuket island but will still be required to return to the their Amazing Thailand Safety and Health Administration (SHA) Plus certified accommodation in Phuket every night.
+- Under the scheme, travelers are subject to COVID-19 screening including a RT-PCR test upon arrival, and once they test negative, the traveler can go anywhere within Phuket island but will still be required to return to their Amazing Thailand Safety and Health Administration (SHA) Plus certified accommodation in Phuket every night.

-- The Phuket Sandbox Scheme is subject to a reduction in the number of travelers to the city or could be revoked at any time if the number of COVID-19 cases in Phuket reaches more than 90 cases within a week or there are more than 3 clusters or a spike of COVID-19 cases in multiple areas.
+- The Phuket Sandbox Scheme is subject to a reduction in the number of travelers to the city or could be revoked at any time if the number of COVID-19 cases in Phuket reaches more than 90 cases within a week or there are more than three clusters or a spike of COVID-19 cases in multiple areas.

 • Board of Investment (BOI):